 How to manage expectations in a relationship

 Fortunately, there is a solution for dealing with mismatched expectations in a relationship!
-When our focus is centered on our differences in expectations, rather than our appreciation for the things the other person does “right,” conflict is always inevitable.
-The way any two people decide to fold towels, for instance, will probably differ… but does that make one of the ways wrong?
+When our focus is centered on our differences in expectations, rather than our appreciation for the things the other person does “right,” conflict is inevitable.
+The way any two people decide to fold towels, for instance, will probably differ, but does that make one of the ways wrong?
 Of course not.
-Expectations with no appreciation leads to nagging, which leads to frustration, which leads to, you guessed it, bickering.
+Expectations with no appreciation leads to nagging, which leads to frustration, which leads to – you guessed it – bickering.

 Think about the things you and your partner have fought over.
-How many of these fights are actually over something important – have any of them had a productive resolution?
+How many of these fights are actually over something important?
+Have any of them had a productive resolution?
 Most likely, the answer is no. It’s often said, “We argue about the smallest things.”
 Consider your expectations in a relationship.
-Are the towels really worth the emotional turmoil?
+Are the towels worth the emotional turmoil?
 Probably not.
-Chances are, there’s something you could be doing with your time that’s not only productive, but more beneficial to the strength and longevity of your relationship, too.
+Why not spend your time doing something that’s not only productive, but more beneficial to the strength and longevity of your relationship?

-Learning how to manage expectations in a relationship starts with understanding what constitutes a quality partnership.
-As Tony says, there are 10 cardinal rules of love:
+Overcoming expectations in a relationship starts with understanding what constitutes a quality partnership.
+As Tony says, there are 10 cardinal rules of love.

 1. Prioritize appreciation over expectations

-When you’re learning how to manage expectations in a relationship, you must demonstrate appreciation for your partner every day.
+Learn to trade expectations for appreciation, and your entire relationship – and world – will change.
 Instead of focusing on the negative, make a point to value your partner’s positive qualities.
 This will take you much further in your relationship.
-They may not have folded the towels the way you wanted them to, but at least they tried to do their fair share by putting the laundry away.
+They may not have folded the towels the way you wanted them to, but at least they made an effort to do their fair share by putting the laundry away.
 And maybe they did the dishes after dinner or took the dog for a walk because you had a long day at work.
-If you pay attention, there’s always something to be appreciative about.
+If you pay attention, there’s always something to appreciate.
 What was it that attracted you to them in the first place?
-It wasn’t their towel-folding abilities – it was their warmth, kindness and love for life.
+It wasn’t their towel-folding abilities.
+It was their warmth, kindness and love for life.